dsilvestro/PyRate/tutorials/pyrate_tutorial_2.md

 As with the diversity dependent model (see above) the flag `-m` is used to change between the default **exponential model** (`-m 0`) in which speciation and extinction rates are exponential functions of the time-continuous variable and a **linear model** (`-m 1`) in which a linear correlation is assumed.

 The time-continuous variable is by default rescaled so that its range of values equals 1.
 It is additionally shifted to equal 0 at the present.
-The estimated **correlation parameters** are saved in the output log file as *Gl* and *Gm* for speciation and extinction, respectively, and the **baseline speciation and extinction rates** (indicated by *L0* and *M0* in the log file) represent the esitmated speciation and extinction rates at the present.
+The estimated **correlation parameters** are saved in the output log file as *Gl* and *Gm* for speciation and extinction, respectively, and the **baseline speciation and extinction rates** (indicated by *L0* and *M0* in the log file) represent the estimated speciation and extinction rates at the present.
 The rescaling of the time-continuous variable can be changed using the flag `-r`.

 Rates through time plots can be generated using the command `-plot` as shown above for the DD model, e.g.